 The law considers the following individuals to be household members: current and former spouses, parents of your children, and present or former partners who you either live with presently or have lived with in the past.

 The second type of offense is domestic violence of a high and aggravated nature, which consists of either assault and battery that is committed with a deadly weapon or which results in serious bodily injury or assault which would cause a person to have a reasonable fear that serious bodily injury or death was imminent.

-If convicted, first time domestic violence offenders charged with a misdemeanor are typically fined between one and two thousand dollars.
-Second offenses are also charged as misdemeanors, but with a larger monetary fine and thirty days to one year of imprisonment.
+If convicted, first-time domestic violence offenders charged with a misdemeanor are typically fined between $1,000 and $2,000.
+Second offenses are also charged as misdemeanors, but with a larger monetary fine and 30 days to one year of imprisonment.
 Third and subsequent offenses constitute felonies, with sentences of one to five years in prison.
-Domestic violence of a high and aggravated nature is also a felony, punishable by one to ten years in prison.
+Domestic violence of a high and aggravated nature is also a felony, punishable by one to 10 years in prison.